What do the labels mean?

 This rating is applied once the depiction of violence (or sexual activity) reaches a stage that looks the same as would be expected in real life.
-The use of bad language in games with a PEGI 16 rating can be more extreme, while games of chance, and the use of tobacco, alcohol or illegal drugs can also be present.
+The use of bad language in games with a PEGI 16 rating can be more extreme, while the use of tobacco, alcohol or illegal drugs can also be present.

 The adult classification is applied when the level of violence reaches a stage where it becomes a depiction of gross violence, apparently motiveless killing, or violence towards defenceless characters.
-The glamorisation of the use of illegal drugs and explicit sexual activity should also fall into this age category.
+The glamorisation of the use of illegal drugs and of the simulation of gambling, and explicit sexual activity should also fall into this age category.

 The PEGI content descriptors

 The game contains depictions of violence.
 In games rated PEGI 7 this can only be non-realistic or non-detailed violence.
 Games rated PEGI 12 can include violence in a fantasy environment or non-realistic violence towards human-like characters, whereas games rated PEGI 16 or 18 have increasingly more realistic-looking violence.